andymckenzie/BRETIGEA/README.md

 install.packages("BRETIGEA")
 ```

-You can install the development version of BRETIGEA from Github with:
+You can install the development version of BRETIGEA from Github, which is recommended to use the most updated version, with:

 ```R
 # install.packages("devtools")